piyushnow/COOL_Online_Music_Platform/README.md

 # COOL_Online_Music_Platform
 COOL is a vibrant online music platform designed to offer an engaging and user-friendly experience for music enthusiasts.
-The website showcases a curated list of tracks, making it a great destination for discovering royalty-free music.
+The website showcases a curated list of tracks, making it a great destination for discovering latest free music.

 Key Features: